-Sheet Pan Miso Salmon & Vegetables paired with Erath Willakia Pinot Noir and Pinot Gris.
-This meal is elegant enough for the holidays, but easy enough for weeknight cooking.
+Sheet Pan Miso Salmon & Vegetables is a meal that’s elegant enough for the holidays, but easy enough for weeknight cooking.
 Best of all, it’s baked on ONE sheet pan with flaky salmon, crispy veggies, edamame and the most flavorful miso glaze.

 Now – I’m hooked on these one pan meals.
 Why?